TypeScript API, Vector Search & UI

 We can use this to register custom HTTP API routes among other things.

-Let’s have a quick look at examples/coffeesearch/traildepot/scripts/main.ts
+Let’s have a quick look at examples/coffee-vector-search/traildepot/scripts/main.ts

 ,